Vishnu Sena

-political drama film directed by Naganna and produced by M. Govinda.
-The film stars Vishnuvardhan along with Ramesh Aravind, Lakshmi Gopalaswamy and Gurleen Chopra in the prominent roles.
-The Music Score and Soundtrack was composed by Deva.
+vigilante action drama film directed by Naganna and produced by M. Govinda.
+The film stars Vishnuvardhan along with Ramesh Aravind, Gurleen Chopra and Lakshmi Gopalaswamy in prominent roles.
+The music was composed by Deva.
 It is a remake of 2002 Tamil film Ramanaa.

 The film released on 23 December 2005 to positive reviews from critics and audience.

 Premise

-The film is the story of Prof. Jayasimha, who creates awareness among the public about corruption and his operation to curb the people who are responsible for the same.
+The film is the story of Professor.
+Jayasimha, who creates awareness among the public about corruption and his operation to curb the people who are responsible for the society.

+Production

+The muhurat of the film took place on 27 May 2005.
+This marks the second film of producer M. Govinda after Anjali Geethanjali (2001).
+Part of the film was shot in Chennai.

 Soundtrack

 The music of the film was composed by Deva.
+The song "History Gotha" is based on "Ekkado Putti" from Student No: 1.